Foundations of Language Model Security

 Heather Lent

-From Traditional to Agentic: AI Security Models Autonomously Acting Language Models Against Emergent Threats
+From Traditional to Agentic AI: Securing Autonomously Acting Language Models Against Emergent Threats

 Alyssa Columbus